sebastienros/parlot/docs/parsers.md

 ### Decimal

 Matches a numeric value with optional digits.
+By default the plus `+` and `-` signs are not parsed unless the `NumberOptions.AllowSign` is specified.

 ```c#
 Parser<decimal> Decimal()